UFMath implements methods supporting numbers.

 Parameters

-• aTarget: number
+• target: number

 Value to reach

-• aCurrent: number
+• current: number

 Current value

-• aStepSize: number
+• stepSize: number

 Value to move with